Last Updated on February 1, 2025

 Identifiers.
 This may include a real name, alias, address, email address, phone number, Social Security Number, driver’s license number, online identifier, IP address, account username and password, or other similar identifiers.

-Entities that we are legally required to share with pursuant to law; service providers; prospective purchasers of our business; our affiliates; outside auditors and lawyers; your care providers; and social networks.
+Entities that we are legally required to share with pursuant to law; service providers; prospective purchasers of our business; our affiliates; outside auditors and lawyers; your care providers; analytics and marketing providers; and social networks.

 Internet and network information.
 This may include information on your interaction with a website, application, or advertisement, such as browsing history and how you use your account.

-Entities that we are legally required to share with pursuant to law; service providers; our affiliates; outside auditors and lawyers; and your care providers.
+Entities that we are legally required to share with pursuant to law; service providers; our affiliates; outside auditors and lawyers; analytics and marketing providers; and your care providers.

 Device information.
 This may include the operating system of your device, device identifier, the type of device you are using, or your geolocation information.